trywopee-DEV/trywopee-DEV.github.io/README.md

 1. 👉 **Sign up** to [cmd.Wopee.io](https://cmd.wopee.io)
 2. 👉 Create a `NEW PROJECT` inserting a **URL of your demo app** deployment
 3. 🍿 Watch introduction video
-4. 👀 Explore generated **test scenario** with its steps and auto-approved baselines.
+4. 👀 Explore generated **test scenarios** with the test step details and auto-approved baselines.

-Your project is ready for the first testing.
+Your project is: ready for the *first testing*.

 ## 2. Stability test